On the lack of colimits in various categories arising in pointfree topology and algebraic logic: MT-algebras with stable morphisms

-In this section we show that the negative results of the previous section extend to the categories of complete BAOs with stable morphisms.
-In other words, the situation remains the same if instead of complete stable morphisms we consider all stable morphisms.
-This we do by showing that products don't exist in the corresponding dual categories of extremally disconnected compact Hausdorff spaces.
+In this section we show that the situation remains the same if instead of complete stable morphisms we consider all stable morphisms.
+We do this by showing that binary powers don't exist on the dual side.
+We start with the following general result.